Skip to Main Content

 Employment Discrimination Law

-The Louisiana Employment Discrimination Law prohibits discrimination against applicants or employees in the terms or conditions of employment based on age (40 and older) (La.
-Rev. Stat. § 23:312); veterans for taking time away from work to attend medical appointments necessary to meet the requirements to receive veterans' benefits (La.
-Rev. Stat. § 23:331); disability (La.
-Rev. Stat. § 23:323); race, color, religion, sex, national origin, or natural, protective, or cultural hairstyle (La.
-Rev. Stat. § 23:332); sickle cell trait (La.
-Rev. Stat. § 23:352); protected genetic information (La.
-Rev. Stat. § 23:368); and pregnancy, childbirth, or related medical condition (La.
-Rev. Stat. § 23:342).
-Its provisions apply to all employers, with the exception of certain religious educational institutions, that employ 20 or more employees within the State of Louisiana (La.
-Rev. Stat. § 23:302).
+The Louisiana Employment Discrimination Law prohibits employers from failing or refusing to hire, or to discharge, or otherwise discriminate against applicants or employees in the terms or conditions of employment based on age (40 and older) La.
+Rev. Stat. § 23:312; veterans for taking time away from work to attend medical appointments necessary to meet the requirements to receive veterans' benefits La.
+Rev. Stat. § 23:331; disability La.
+Rev. Stat. § 23:323; race, color, religion, sex, national origin, or natural, protective, or cultural hairstyle La.
+Rev. Stat. § 23:332; sickle cell trait La.
+Rev. Stat. § 23:352; protected genetic information La.
+Rev. Stat. § 23:368; and pregnancy, childbirth, or related medical condition La.
+Rev. Stat. § 23:342.
+Its provisions apply to all employers, with the exception of certain religious educational institutions, that employ 20 or more employees within the State of Louisiana for each working day in each of 20 or more calendar weeks in the current or preceding calendar year.
+La.
+Rev. Stat. § 23:302.

 The provisions relating to pregnancy discrimination make it an unlawful employment practice to refuse to temporarily transfer a pregnant employee to a less strenuous or hazardous position for the duration of the pregnancy if they so request such an accommodation, with the advice of their physician, where such transfer can be reasonably accommodated but there is no requirement that the employer creates additional employment.
 Available remedies include compensatory damages, back pay, reinstatement or front pay, benefits, reasonable attorneys' fees, and court costs.
 Punitive damages are not available.
 An employee who believes they have been discriminated against must give the employer written notice of the claim at least 30 days before initiating court action, must detail the alleged discrimination, and must make a good faith effort to resolve the dispute prior to initiating court action.
 La.
 Rev. Stat. § 23:303.
 An employee has one year to file suit; however, that time period is suspended during the pendency of any administrative review of investigation of the claim conducted by the federal Equal Employment Opportunity Commission or the Louisiana Commission on Human Rights.
 No suspension of this one-year period may last longer than six months.
 La.
 Rev. Stat. § 23:303.